wp-plugins/ab-testing-with-javascript/README.md

 - Cache control of file `js/ab.js`.
 This file is rewritten and updated often, so make sure you can update cached versions of this file.

 #### Installation
-*	Copy the files from this repo to your server directory `/wp-content/plugins/`
+- Copy the files from this repo to your server directory `/wp-content/plugins/`
-*	In wp-admin, navigate to Plugins and activate 'A/B Split Testing'
+- In wp-admin, navigate to Plugins and activate 'A/B Split Testing'
-*	set server `/js/` directory permissions to 0755 or 0775.
+- set server `/js/` directory permissions to 0755 or 0775.
 Directory must be writable by PHP
-*	set server `/js/ab.js` file permissions to 0755 or 0775.
+- set server `/js/ab.js` file permissions to 0755 or 0775.
 File must be writable by PHP
-*	link to the file `/js/ab.js` in the header of every page on your website `<script src="http://example.com/wp-content/plugins/split-testing/js/ab.js"></script>`
+-	link to the file `/js/ab.js` in the header of every page on your website `<script src="http://example.com/wp-content/plugins/split-testing/js/ab.js"></script>`
-*	Make sure to clear any cache for the `/js/ab.js` file after starting, updating, or stopping tests.
+-	Make sure to clear any cache for the `/js/ab.js` file after starting, updating, or stopping tests.

+You can download the plugin directly from wordpress.org @ [AB Testing with Javascript](http://wordpress.org/plugins/ab-testing-with-javascript/)

 #### Javascript
 - After your first test is created, you must globally link to the plugin file `js/ab.js` in your wordpress theme.